skhanal5/backend/README.md

 spring.datasource.password=${DATABASE_PASSWORD}
 ```

-Once that is set up, run `mvn spring-boot:run` in your terminal to start the applications.
+Once that is set up, run `mvn spring-boot:run` in your terminal to start the application.
+This requires the corresponding
+database to be up and running already beforehand.

 #### Postman
 This project includes a Postman